markomanninen/creativepowerofthefloweroflife/README.md

 Introduction
 ============

 This is my second book that intends to discover the history of the Flower of Life symbol.
-Now my main focus is on the interpretation of the symbol and on meanings attached to it throughout the history, starting from the Bronze Age until our days.
+Now my main focus is on the interpretation of the symbol and on meanings attached to it throughout the history, starting from the Near East Bronze Age<!-- cite author="wikipedia.org" title="Bronze Age - Near East" date="" location="" type="website" href="https://en.wikipedia.org/wiki/Bronze_Age#Near_East_timeline" --> until our days.

 The reader is expected to be familiar with basics of the Flower of Life geometry<!-- cite author="wikipedia.org" title="Flower of Life geometry" date="" location="" type="website" href="https://en.wikipedia.org/wiki/Overlapping_circles_grid#Modern_usage" -->.
 Elementary knowledge of the ancient Near East history and history of mathematics is helpful.
 Knowledge of visual arts, geometry, and comparative religion studies are also useful.